paulmillr/scure-btc-signer/README.md

 Taproot N-of-N multisig (`[<PubKeys[0:n-1]> CHECKSIGVERIFY] <PubKeys[n-1]> CHECKSIG`).

-**_NOTE_**: First arg is M, if M!=PubKeys.length, it will create a multi-leaf M-of-N taproot script tree.
+First arg is M, if M!=PubKeys.length, it will create a multi-leaf M-of-N taproot script tree.
 This allows one to reveal only `M` PubKeys on spend, without any information about the others.
 This is fast for cases like 15-of-20, but extremely slow for cases like 5-of-20.

-**_NOTE_**: By default we don't accept duplicate public keys, to avoid creating the wrong multisig by mistake.
-However there is a flag called allowSamePubkeys, in case you really need that.
-Valid use-case: `2-of-[A,A,B,C]`, can be signed by `A or (B and C)`.
+Duplicate public keys are not accepted to reduce mistakes.
+Use flag `allowSamePubkeys` to override the behavior, for cases like `2-of-[A,A,B,C]`, which can be signed by `A or (B and C)`.

 ```ts
 const PubKey = hex.decode('0101010101010101010101010101010101010101010101010101010101010101');